Vivekanandr/xLSTM-Recommender/README.md

 		○ Top-k metrics are computed and stored.
 	• Alternatives:
 		○ Store in a dict or log with wandb, TensorBoard, etc.
-	• Recommended:
-Always collect these metrics for any recommendation system.
-These are standard KPIs for top-N recommendation tasks.